-Our contact tracers take you through isolation and quarantine recommendations, ask how you are feeling, and sign you up for self-monitoring.
+Our contact tracers take you through isolation and quarantine recommendations, ask how you are feeling, and sign you up for a free, symptom self-monitoring service.

 Unfortunately, with any major event there are always bad actors who want to take advantage of the situation.
 DHS wants you to feel comfortable if you get a call from one of our contact tracers.
 Here’s what to expect:

 - Our staff will always identify themselves as representatives of the state or a local public health department and verify who they are talking with on the call—before they even begin to talk about contact tracing.

 - Once they verify who they are speaking with is the right person, they will explain why they are calling.

 - While our contact tracer will say you have been exposed, they won’t identify the person you were in contact with or where it might have happened.

 We will never ask you for credit card, bank account numbers, or Social Security numbers.
 Here are some things we will ask you for: